 But before we do anything else, we need to start clearing out the rubbish.
 So, let’s begin there.

 It’s easy to boulder through life complaining but not really admitting to ourselves how bad things really are.
-To get ourselves here in the first place, we’ve probably turned a blind eye here and there along the way.
+To end up in this place, we’ve probably turned a blind eye here and there along the way.
 This is your moment to own it and say, ‘This really sucks.
 I’m miserable’.
 And REALLY feel it.
-Embrace it and express it - wail, shout, scream… Whatever it takes to really feel all those shitty feelings.
+Embrace it and express it - wail, shout, scream… Whatever it takes to really feel all those deep, dark emotions we've stuffed down.

 Most of us breeze through life glossing over the difficult bits.
 It’s easier that way.
 But the more we stuff things down, the more we allow them to fester and turn into something much worse.
 When we stop lying to ourselves, all kinds of old baggage can come to the surface.
-Let it all flow out - you’re making space for the new life you’re about to create.
+Let it all flow out, however it needs to - you’re making space for the new life you’re about to create.

 It’s all well and good saying ‘I hate my life’ but you’re going to have to get more specific than that.
 Now’s the time to really dig deep and get to the root of what’s making you unhappy.
 Are you in a dead-end relationship but pushing through because you’re scared you won’t find anyone else?
-Or plodding your way through the wrong job, terrified that if you take a leap it might all fall flat on its head?
+Or going through the motions in the wrong job, terrified that if you take a leap you'll fall flat on your face?
 Denial is a place no one wants to be.

 1. Why do I hate my life?